MystenLabs/sui/sui-execution/README.md

 perform execution according to a version of the execution layer that is hardcoded in their binary (and may change from release-to-release).

+`sui-execution tests::test_encapsulation` is a test that detects potential breaches of this property.

 ## Kinds of Cut